Art of the Judo Gi

 Judo competitors need to have a Judo Gi that, first and foremost, meets International Judo Federation (IJF) regulations, but also is close fitting, easy to move in and not too easy to grab; thus the need for the many different styles of Judo Gi.

 Traditionally Judo uniforms are made of 100% cotton.
-But lately the trend is to have polyester blended in with the cotton to make a lighter yet stronger and more durable fabric.
+But lately the regulation and trend is to have polyester blended in with the cotton to make a lighter yet stronger and more durable fabric.
 Anti bacteria and shrinkage control are some of the recent developments in Judo uniform construction.
-The Adidas Champion ll is a Cotton Blend uniform which help reduce shrinkage.
+The IJF approved Adidas Champion-2 and Mizuno Yusho Comp is a Cotton Blend uniform which help reduce shrinkage.

 Today there are many different styles of Judo Gi.
 They can range from the basic traditional practice gi for around $40 to over $300-dollar for the Mizuno IJF Yusho Japan.